codex-academy/oh-oh/pages/light.md

 ## Member functions & attributes

-Objects can have behaviour and data, our Light object should have to ability to be switched `on` and `off`.
+Objects can have behaviour and data, our Light object should have to ability to switch  `on` and `off`.
 If someone would like to use our `Light` object they would switch it on using the `on` member function.
 To switch it off they will be using the `off` member function.

 Member functions can be attached to a constructor function(Class) using the `this` keyword.
 The `this` keyword references the current instance of an object.